neuro-elab/automatic-spike-detector/docs/source/documentation/index.rst

-Interictal epileptiform discharges (IEDs), also referred to as ”spikes”, are a characteristic of the epileptic brain that are recognizable as large transient events in the electroencephalogram of patients living with epilepsy.
-Whereas, for clinicians, IEDs can provide valuable information about the epileptogenic zone, for researchers, they can also be a source of noise, depending on the phenomenon under investigation.
-Regardless of the context, the localization of IEDs in intracranial EEG recordings is a very time-consuming task.
+Interictal epileptiform discharges (IEDs), also referred to as ”spikes”, are a characteristic of the epileptic brain that are recognizable as large transient events in the electroencephalogram of patients living with epilepsy [6_].
+Whereas, for clinicians, IEDs can provide valuable information about the epileptogenic zone, for researchers, they can also be a source of noise and need to be excluded, such as in [7_] where Cusinato and Alnes et al. studied how the human brain processes sounds.
+Regardless of the context, the localization of IEDs in EEG recordings is a very time-consuming task.

-This package aims to contribute to this issue by employing nonnegative matrix factorization (NMF) to automatically detect IEDs, an unsupervised machine-learning algorithm that produces a lower-dimensional approximation of the input, and uses consensus clustering to automatically determine the most discriminating EEG patterns.
+This package aims to contribute to this issue by building on an algorithm previously developed by Baud et al. [8_] that employs nonnegative matrix factorization (NMF) to automatically detect IEDs, an unsupervised machine-learning algorithm that produces a lower-dimensional approximation of the input.

 Nonnegative Matrix Factorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^